the-turing-way/the-turing-way/workshops/book-dash/2023-Nov-BookDash-10.md

    * Name: Ale
        * Links to issues and PR:
-           * Thanks to Kalle - reviewing PR's and pushing to
+           * Thanks to Kalle - reviewing PR's and pushing to review
            * Encourage Governance contributions (Anne, Esther, Anne)
            * The turing way Practitioners Hub: thanks Batool.
 Activity plan, training sessions
            * Susana: in-person suggestions for more inclusive snacks